 Lake Billy Chinook is a canyon lake in Oregon, its clear waters flowing between the deep carved banks of the Crooked, Deschutes, and Metolius Rivers.
 The dam has made this convergence a reservoir instead of a three-in-one river, but the lake is unusually narrow.
-Lake Billy Chinook, of course, is not so narrow that this hampers houseboating at all.
-In fact, it makes it more interesting.
-Boating between those intense cliffs in the bright summer or in the gently chilly winter isn't quite like boating anywhere else.
+The unique width of Lake Billy Chinook however makes houseboating that much more interesting.
+Boating between the intense cliffs in the bright summer or in the cooler spring isn't quite like boating anywhere else.

-Whether you're taking to the lake in a comfortably large craft meant for sleeping in as well as cruising in or running swift across the surface in a personal watercraft, Lake Billy Chinook is beautiful and unique.
-The water is very deep, too, for the lake being so narrow and you can stare down forever without seeing the bottom.
+Whether you're taking to the lake in a comfortably large houseboat or running swift across the surface in a speedboat or personal watercraft, Lake Billy Chinook is beautiful and unique.
+The water is very deep, too, and you can stare down forever without seeing the bottom.

 If you like fishing while you boat, this is a good place to do it.
 Bull Trout are the most popular catch and tend to be huge - the largest three Bull Trout in Oregon were caught here.
 Other popular species are Kokanee Salmon and Brown and Rainbow Trout.